- Adult Required

 Youth Protection Training is done online on my.scouting.org.
 Training specific to Cub Scout Packs, Scouts BSA Troops, Venturing Crews, Sea Scout Ships, Explorer Posts, and Youth Training all occur at various camp locations or at the Fickett Center.Registration is available online or by email.
-To learn more, visit [insert address].
+To learn more, visit our Training section.

 The worldwide founder of Scouting, Lord Robert Baden-Powell, said, “a week of camp life is worth six months of theoretical teaching in the meeting room.”
 While Scouting is not a school in the traditional sense, the outdoors is very much our “classroom.”
 Camping provides a new environment different from a child’s daily reality of homework, social media, YouTube, etc. Outdoors, Scouts work and talk with one another about how to set up their campsite, cook dinner, clean up, and more in an environment built around accountability and respect.
 It’s here where Scouts practice leadership and interpersonal skills necessary to deal with someone’s honest mistake that leads to a tent leaking during a rainstorm or a meal that’s an hour (or more) late because someone couldn’t get a fire started.
 This kind of team-building and personal leadership growth is one of Scouting’s greatest gifts – and it happens best outside.

 The Capitol Area Council wants to make sure every Scout gets to experience summer camp.
 Camperships make that possible.
 A Campership covers up to 50% of the camp cost for Scout families that need additional assistance.
-To learn more, visit [insert address].
+To learn more, visit our Financial Help page.

 A memorial or honorarium gift is a way to celebrate the life of a Scoutmaster or other volunteer leader, Eagle Scout, BSA Alumnus, Charter Organization Representative, parent, or Scout supporter.
 For every contribution, we send a card to you and the recipient you designate acknowledging with this memorial gift.
-If you would like more information about Memorials, please contact Leigh Wyatt at [email protected] or (512) 617-8621.
+If you would like more information about Memorials, please visit our Memorials page.

 There is a real shortage of opportunities for young people to safely experience what it’s like to learn from “failure,” while making new friends.
 Scouting delivers on this and more, but only because there are volunteer leaders and adults who volunteer their time each month.
 You can make a real difference in a child’s life by being the Scouting leader who is there to encourage, offer advice, or just remind them to have fun.
 You don’t have to be an expert in the outdoors – you just have to want to help.

 The answer depends on the role you’re serving.
 Being a Cub Scout Den Leader means spending an hour or two planning a weekly den meeting, then actually leading the meeting with your assistant or other parents for another hour.
 Conservatively speaking, that’s about 12 hours a month.
-When you start your job as Den Leader, you’ll want to allow for about 8 hours to take Den Leader Specific Training (it’s a one day in-person course, or you can split it up over multiple times with the online version at My.Scouting.org).
+When you start your job as Den Leader, you’ll want to allow for about 8 hours to take Den Leader Specific Training in person or you can split it up over multiple times with the online version at My.Scouting.org.

 Absolutely!
 There will be times when calendars will have conflicts, so make sure you communicate with your child’s leader.
 Missing a Scouting activity or campout because of a sports practice or game may mean your child has to work at different times to “make up” a Scouting advancement opportunity.